 Technically yes, but you can get around this rule when buying a property by asking the seller, provided they have owned the property themselves for two or more years, to start the lease extension renewal process.
 There is no cost involved the vendor to do so – and the right to extend the lease immediately rather than wait 2 years, is assigned, or passed over to you on completion (i.e. assign the benefit of the notice).

 The alternative, as mentioned above, is to approach the freeholder about extending the lease informally.
 With an informal lease extension, there is no requirement to have owned the property for at least 2 years.

 What are the risks of an informal lease extension?

 Extending your lease informally (outside of the process provided for under the Leasehold Reform, Housing and Urban Development Act 1993) may be quicker and cheaper, however, it does come with risks.

 The biggest chance you take when negotiating an informal lease is that you may pay a higher premium than you would if you had followed the formal process and issued a Section 42 Notice.
-That’s because with the statutory route, if you think the freeholder is asking price at 2 hi, you can refer the matter to the First-Tier Property Tribunal.
+That’s because with the statutory route, if you think the price that your freeholder is asking is too high, you can refer the matter to the First-Tier Property Tribunal.
 That’s simply not available with an informal lease extension.

 Furthermore, because the process is not dictated by the Leasehold Reform, Housing and Urban Development Act 1993 timelines, the freeholder can dawdle for months or even years, leaving you having to pay a higher premium.
-Worse still, negotiations could collapse, leaving you with no option but to apply under the formal route after completing the two years’ ownership requirement.
+Worse still, negotiations could collapse, leaving you with no option but to apply under the formal route after completing the requirement for two years’ ownership of the property.

 How much does a lease extension cost?